In April 2013, WordPress installations around the world were subjected to global-scale brute-force attacks.

 As the most widely used CMS in the world, many people use and deploy the open source version of WordPress in a sub-optimal and insecure way, but the same could be said of Linux, Apache, MySQL, Node, Rails, Java, or any widely-used software.
 It is possible and actually not that hard to run WordPress in a way that is secure enough for a bank, government site, media site, or anything.

-- No platform is immune to hackers.
-As many as 90% of all websites across all platforms are vulnerable to being attacked, mostly due to using software that is out of date.
+- No platform is safe from hacking.
+As many as 90% of all websites across all platforms are vulnerable to attack, mostly due to using outdated software.

-- The biggest threat in all CMS platforms seems to be the users themselves.
-For example, many users ignore strong password security practices.
+- The main security threat of all web platforms seems to be the users themselves.
+For example, many users ignore good password security recommendations.

-- Server setup.
-For example, sites on shared webhosting accounts are only as safe as the least safe website on the hosting grid, so if another user has a weak FTP password on your shared server, then every site on the shared server is potentially vulnerable.
+- Hosting server setup.
+For example, sites on shared hosting servers are only as safe as the least safe website on the grid, so if someone else has a weak FTP password on your shared server, then all sites on that server become vulnerable to being hacked also.

-There Is No Reason Why You Shouldn’t Choose WordPress
+There Is No Reason Not To Choose WordPress

-As this article has hopefully shown, WordPress is as secure as most of the leading web platforms being used by businesses to build their presence online.
-As long as you implement basic web security measures and keep your WordPress software (and themes, plugins, etc.) regularly updated, there’s no reason to avoid using WordPress.
+As this article has hopefully shown, WordPress is a secure web platform.
+As long as you remember to implement basic web security measures (which all website owners should do, regardless of their web platform) and keep your WordPress software (and themes, plugins, etc.) regularly updated, there’s really no reason why you should not use WordPress.

-To learn about ways to protect your WordPress site from brute force attacks see this article: Ten Things You Can Do To Prevent Brute-Force Attacks On Your WordPress Site Or Blog
+To learn about ways to protect your WordPress site from brute force attacks see this article: 10 Security Measures That Can Prevent Brute-Force Attacks On Your WordPress Website

-A compromised blog provides malicious users with a platform for denial of service attacks, spreading malware and engage in information theft.
-Blog Defender makes your WordPress site invisible to bot and hacker attacks.
+A compromised web site offers malicious users with a valuable platform to launch distributed attacks, spread malware and use your website to steal information from online users.
+Blog Defender Security Plugin for WordPress Web Sites makes your WordPress site invisible to botnets and hackers.
 Learn more about this plugin here:

-If you are currently using an older WordPress version make sure you make a backup before updating your software to protect your site from the latest security risks.
-This way, if things don’t go as planned, you can always restore.
+If you are currently using an outdated WordPress version remember to back up your site before updating your software to benefit from the latest security updates.
+This way, if things don’t go as planned, you can always restore everything to its former state.

-If you don’t want to perform manual backups, there are a number of WordPress plugins you can use.
-Learn about a WordPress backup plugin that can automate your backup process here: Backup, Duplicate And Protect Your WordPress Websites And Blogs With Backup Creator WordPress Plugin
+If you don’t want to back up your site manually, there are many free and paid WordPress plugins you can use.
+You can read about a WordPress backup plugin that can fully automate your backup process here: Backup, Clone & Protect Your WP Sites With Backup Creator Plugin For WP

 References Used In This Article